Evidence-based. Community-built.

 Albemarle County has 11,230 housing units approved in its development pipeline.
 ACPS's own projections show 700 new students over 10 years.
 All three high schools are over capacity today, with 78 trailers across the division.
 AstraZeneca accelerates a problem the county created and documented before groundbreaking.

-• The Board of Supervisors called the school budget "impossible" in January 2026 — before the housing pipeline, AstraZeneca, or Weldon Cooper's 30,000-resident projection is factored in.[23]
+- The Board of Supervisors called the school budget "impossible" in January 2026 — before the housing pipeline, AstraZeneca, or Weldon Cooper's 40,000-plus-resident projection is factored in.[23]

 The timeline.
 The housing pipeline is approved.
 AstraZeneca has broken ground.
 ACPS's own projections show 700 new students over 10 years before either is fully factored in.
 A new high school takes 7 years from bond approval to opening — a bond approved in 2026 opens a school in 2033.
-The county declined a $90 million bond proposal for a new high school in 2017.
-The same project now costs $230 million.
+In 2017, consultants presented a $90 million option for a new comprehensive high school, but the board chose a cheaper "center model" instead.
+A new high school is now estimated at over $200 million.
 The board has no committed timeline, no funding plan, and no public milestone.
 That clock has not started.

 Accountability: what the board owns